GrEFeRFeeD/intellistart-java-2022-oneweek/README.md

 - Slot duration must be greather or equal 1.5 hours
 - Slot start time cannot be less than 8:00
 - Slot end time cannot be greater than 22:00

 Also Interviewers can set booking limit for next week (maximum amount of booking that Coordinators will able to create for that certain Interviewer and it's certain week):
 - If maximum number of bookings is not set for certain week, the previous week limit is actual
 - If limit was never set, any number of bookings can be assigned to interviewer

+Getting of own slots is available only for current and next week.

 ##### Creating Slot
 Request: `POST /interviewers/{interviewerId}/slots`